eeethann/CIT396-/README.md

 # CIT396-
 This is the github account created specifically for CIT396.

-Here I will be completeting the following:
+Here I will be showcasing the following:

+HTML/CSS/JavaScript
+Networking Project with complete and functional topology Python Scripts to complete specific tasks